 \end{table}

 In order to get more insight from the ratings, we can further divide the performers in the corpus into two categories by their piano skill level.
 By the number of mistakes made (Table \ref{tab:mistakes}), performer A and B are considered more skillful than performer C, D, E and F. The average ratings given to the performances generated from the model trained by samples of the two categories are listed in Table \ref{tab:good-bad_rating}.
-The distance between computer and human performances are smaller for less-skillful group (C to F) than the skillful group (A and B).
-This is probably because our system makes some mistakes that are similar to the mistakes made by less-skillful performers.
-For example, unsteady tempo, sudden change in loudness, hesitation are all common problems that exists in both less-skillful performance and computer generated performance.
-But for skillful performers, who have better technical control and have better sense of musical structure, the problems described above will happen less often.
-This will make the generated works sound much worse comparing to the better performance.%This is probably because our system still can't capture every nuance of human performances.
+The distances between computer and human performances are smaller for a less-skillful group (C to F) than the skillful group (A and B).
+A possible reason is that our system makes some mistakes that are similar to the mistakes made by less-skillful performers.
+For example, unsteady tempo, sudden change in loudness, and hesitation are common problems in both of the less-skillful performances and the computer generated performance.
+For experienced listenners, who have better technical control and have better sense of musical structure, the problems described above happen rarely.
+This makes the generated works sound much worse comparing to the better performance.%This may be regarded as that our system still can't capture every nuance of human performances.

 \begin{table}